menu icon

 Make 3 hearts and arrange them with pointy ends touching each other.

 Sew the edges of the hearts that are touching together.
+I usually sew the hdc and part of the dc stitches together from the adjoining hearts.

 Almost done with the crochet shamrock coaster.